Delta faces federal investigation as it scraps hundreds of flights for fifth straight day

 Delta has canceled more than 5,500 flights since the outage started early Friday morning, including more than 700 flights on Monday, according to aviation-data provider Cirium.
 Delta and its regional affiliates accounted for about two-thirds of all cancellations worldwide Monday, including nearly all aborted flights in the United States.

 United Airlines was the next-worst performer since the onset of the outage, canceling nearly 1,500 flights.
-United canceled 40 flights on Tuesday morning, FlightAware's data shows.
+United canceled 47 flights on Tuesday, FlightAware's data shows.

 Focus on crew-tracking software